 How a woodworking business makes money

 A woodworking business makes money by selling the wood products they design and manufacture at a price above the cost of materials and labor production.
 Popular wood products included house furniture, jewelry boxes, cutting boards, clocks, decorative signs, children’s toys, pens, office accessories, designer buttons, or beer mugs.
-Here are 50 woodworking projects that you could sell!
+Here are 33 top selling woodworking products you could sell!

 Growth potential for a woodworking business